 If you want to add the same keyword to a lot of photos, for example, you have a series of photos of snow, select them all in Grid view (it must be Grid view!) before typing the keyword in the Keywording panel or checking the checkbox in the Keyword List panel.

-Once you’ve keyworded your photos, there are also a number of ways of finding the photos again later, including Text Filters, Metadata Filters and Smart Collections.
-We’ll come back to filters in more detail in a future post, but they’re all explained on pages 181-192 in my Lightroom CC/6 book.
+Once you’ve keyworded your photos, there are a number of ways of finding the photos again later.
 But for now, here’s the easiest… simply click the arrow on the right of the keyword in the Keyword List panel.
 This opens the Metadata Filters to the right keyword.
 When you’re finished, click None at the top of the Grid view.